 Kyle has a strong belief in innovation at all levels of the research process.

-Margaret Kappenman, B.A. is the Chief Development Officer, who supervises the design, implementation, testing and distribution of all software development projects.
+Margaret Kappenman, B.A. is the Vice President & Chief Development Officer, who supervises the design, implementation, testing and distribution of all software development projects.

 Dan Fitzpatrick, B.S. is a Programmer Analyst who works on ARM and ARM ST development.

-Chris Smith, B.S. is a Programmer Analyst who works on ARM and TDC development, and study definition development.
+Chris Smith, B.S. is a Programmer Analyst who works on ARM and TDCx development, and study definition development.

-Matt Elsinger, B.S. is a Software Support Specialist who develops documentation and automated testing scripts, and provides client support.
+Matt Elsinger, B.S. is a Software Support Specialist who provides client support and training, and develops documentation and automated testing scripts.

 Dawn Waterman is a Sales and Marketing Specialist who works closely with new and existing customers, associations, and societies to further advance the use of GDM services and software in the marketplace.